AkhilSamarth/IT-266-Midterm-Project/README.md

 -- Removed charged attack
 -- Upgrades to have much faster firing rate

+- Machine gun (same):
+-- Removed zooming
+-- Added grenade launching as alt attack (hold right click before firing to use) -- Upgrades to have faster grenade launching

+- Shotgun (same):
+-- Default weapon is the same as vanilla Quake 4
+-- Upgrades to have higher spread but many more bullets (50 instead of 10)

 - Railgun (crossbow)
 -- Removed zoom overlay, similar to the crossbow from HL -- Changed hitscan to projectile